 The snowplow damaged my mailbox when it went down the street.
 Will the Village repair the damage?

 A permanent mailbox replacement/repair will occur when weather conditions allow.
-Please call the Public Works Department as soon as possible to report damage.
+Please call the Public Works Division as soon as possible to report damage.

 Why does the Village use so much salt on the roads?